RevenueHunt/docs/docs/how-to-guides/send-leads-to-mailchimp.md

 Before you begin, ensure you have:

 - An active Mailchimp account.
-- A Shop quiz that you wish to connect with Mailchimp.
+- A RevenueHunt Product Recommendation Quiz that you wish to connect with Mailchimp.

 ## Link Quiz to Mailchimp